This article has links to products and services we love, which we may make commission from.

 Eating a deep-dish Chicago for the first time is a religious experience, and you should savor every mouthful.

-The pizza does not look appetizing in photos, but it will still make you drool whenever you look back on your memories of being in Chicago.
+The pizza does not look appetizing in photos, but it will still make you drool whenever you reflect on your memories of being in Chicago.

-After such a hearty lunch you might want to head back to your hotel to complete the check-in process.
+After such a hearty lunch, you might want to return to your hotel to complete the check-in process.

 Evening – Bar Hopping

 When you are done getting a little bit of rest, head back out to any of the numerous bars in Chicago for some fun.